-At NASA, von Braun carried out tests to ensure that rockets could safely orbit the Earth and pass back into its atmosphere, to prepare for manned missions.
-He became the first director of the Marshall Space Flight Center, in Huntsville, Ala.
+At NASA, von Braun carried out tests to ensure that rockets could safely orbit the Earth and pass back into its atmosphere to prepare for manned missions.
+He became the first director of the Marshall Space Flight Center, in Huntsville, Alabama.
 While there, he created a program to develop Saturn rockets that would be able to carry heavy loads out of Earth’s orbit.

 The Saturn rocket tests were the precursor to the Apollo missions and the rockets that made them possible.

 Just a year after Neil Armstrong, Buzz Aldrin, and Michael Collins successfully used his technology to land on the lunar surface, Wernher von Braun was named NASA’s Deputy Associate Administrator for Planning.
 For two years he carried out his visions and plans to bring men into space, before retiring in 1972, when his plans got a little too big for NASA.